instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

    Ref: https://towardsdatascience.com/support-vector-machine-introduction-to-machine-learning-algorithms-934a444fca47

-So how does SVM find the ideal line to separate the two classes.
+So how does SVM find the ideal line to separate the two classes?
 It doesn't just pick a random one.
-The algorithm the line/hyperplane with the **maximum margin**.
+The algorithm chooses the line/hyperplane with the **maximum margin**.
 Maximizing the margin will give us the optimal line to classify the data.
 This is shown in the figure below.